CameronLonsdale/CameronLonsdale.github.io/index.md

 Have you received an email from someome asking for a security bug bounty (money) in exchange for vulnerability details?
 Or is there a newsworthy hack or vulnerability making the rounds which you need help understanding and figuring out what to do?

-Reach out to quickhelp@cameronlonsdale.com and I'll do my best to get back to you.
+Reach out to <span style="color:#8cc2dd">quickhelp@cameronlonsdale.com</span> and I'll do my best to get back to you.